RunnersNum40/tedpinkerton.ca/content/skills/_index.md

 #### Python
 I have six years of experience in Python developing personal projects and school work.
 I am familiar with data visualization tools like Matplotlib and Seaborn, mathematical tools like Numpy and Scikit, machine learning tools like Tensorflow, Jax and Keras, and Pandas for data management.

-Along with my familiarity with important libraries, I am competent in Pythonic code style and documentation.
+I am also familiar with important libraries and am competent in Pythonic code style and documentation.

 #### C
-C is not my strongest language, but I am well-positioned to improve quickly for any projects that require it.
-Through many C projects and classes, I am familiar with C syntax and paradigms.
+C is not my most robust language, but I am well-positioned to improve quickly for any projects that require it.
+I am familiar with C syntax and paradigms through many C projects and classes.
 I am comfortable using pointer arithmetic and all basic data structures.

 In addition to C, I have marginal experience in C++ and its Arduino variant.